To order printed copies of these consumer brochures, contact Andrew Hauff, communications specialist, at email@example.com.

 Look for vehicles that earn IIHS Top Safety Pick+ or Top Safety Pick, plus at least 4 of 5 stars from NHTSA.

-A good place to start your research is with vehicle ratings at iihs.org.
+A good place to start your research is in our vehicle ratings section.
 Each year, IIHS rates new models based on how well they protect people in front, side, rollover and rear crashes.
 IIHS also rates the performance of front crash prevention systems, including forward collision warning and automatic braking.
 Models with the highest ratings qualify for an IIHS safety accolade.

-To earn a Top Safety Pick+ award, models must achieve good ratings in the moderate overlap front, side, roof strength and head restraint tests; a good or acceptable rating in the small overlap front test; and a basic, advanced or superior rating for front crash prevention.
+To earn a Top Safety Pick+ award, models must achieve good ratings in the moderate overlap front, side, roof strength and head restraint tests; a good or acceptable rating in the small overlap front test; and an advanced or superior rating for front crash prevention.

-Models that meet the crash test ratings criteria but don't have a front crash prevention system qualify for a Top Safety Pick award.
+Models that meet the crash test ratings criteria but have a basic-rated front crash prevention system or no system at all qualify for Top Safety Pick.

 Find vehicles with crash avoidance features here.